AlinaPisarenko/AlinaPisarenko/README.md

 ## 👩‍💻 I'm a full-stack developer, who is passionate about front-end and focused on building and maintaining responsive websites.

 <br/>
-Experienced in JavaScript, React.js, CSS, and Ruby on Rails based programming and have a background in design and architecture.
-Highly motivated individual dedicated to writing clear, concise, robust code that works.
+Highly motivated Front-End Developer with expertise in JavaScript, React and CSS.
+Passionate about creating visually appealing and functional designs for websites and applications.
+Skilled in building responsive and accessible user interfaces using pre-built UI libraries like Bootstrap, Tailwind and Material UI.
 Striving to never stop learning and improving.

 <!-- - 🔭 I’m currently working on my [Portfolio](https://github.com/AlinaPisarenko/portfolio-website) website. -->